William F. Cody Autographs, Memorabilia & Collectibles

 -

-WILLIAM F. "BUFFALO BILL" CODY - AUTOGRAPH LETTER SIGNED 05/30 - HFSID 295784Handwritten letter to former rival - now partner - Pawnee Bill Lillie - outlining plans for a California tour of their wild west show.
-"And if all goes well we could clean up a wagon load of money."
+WILLIAM F. "BUFFALO BILL" CODY - AUTOGRAPH LETTER SIGNED 05/30 - HFSID 295784Handwritten letter signed by Buffalo Bill (William Frederick Cody) to Pawnee Bill Lillie, detailing plans for a California tour of their Wild West show.
+Dated May 30, circa 1908, the letter expresses hopes for significant financial success.Price: $2,600.00

 -